google/mesop/docs/api/config.md

 These configuration values are experimental and are subject to breaking change, including removal in future releases.

-### MESOP_CONCURRENT_UPDATES_ENABLED
+### MESOP_CONCURRENT_UPDATES_ENABLED (DEPRECATED)

-!!! warning "Experimental feature"
+!!! danger "Deprecated experimental feature"

-      This is an experimental feature and is subject to breaking change.
-There are many bugs and edge cases to this feature.
+      This experimental feature is deprecated and will be removed in an upcoming release.
+Use `MESOP_WEBSOCKETS_ENABLED` instead.

 Allows concurrent updates to state in the same session.
 If this is not updated, then updates are queued and processed sequentially.